New Clark City: Transportation

 New Clark City is connected to other areas in the Clark Freeport and Special Economic Zone through the Clark Loop, a bus rapid transit (BRT) system serving NCC, Clark International Airport, and other developments in the economic zone.
 It was opened in time for the 30th Southeast Asian Games.

-New Clark City station, a planned railway station in the area, will be served by the Philippine National Railways' North–South Commuter Railway, connecting NCC to Metro Manila.
+The Philippine National Railways' North–South Commuter Railway will connect NCC to Metro Manila through the future New Clark City NSCR Station.

 New Clark City will also be served by the Subic–Clark–Tarlac Expressway and Central Luzon Link Expressway specifically through the 6.98 km six-lane New Clark City-Mac Arthur Access Road which will connect the NCC to MacArthur Highway.
+One major access point to NCC is the Sacobia Bridge in Mabalacat City, Pampanga.
+The structure crosses over the Sacobia River.
+It is part of the One Clark Blvd. which connects New Clark City with the Clark Freeport Zone.

+In 2023, the BCDA signed a memorandum of agreement with Japan-based Zenmov, Inc. and Philippine-based MC Metro Transport Operation, Inc. for a demonstration of an energy-efficient and smart public transportation system that will run within New Clark City, Capas, Tarlac and the rest of Clark Special Economic Zone.